matvelloso/AuthBot/README.md

 ## How does it work?

+You might want to start by watching this video: https://channel9.msdn.com/Shows/Office-Dev-Show/Office-Dev-Show-Episode-34-Getting-Started-with-Bots-and-the-Microsoft-Graph

 You can run the SampleAADv1Bot locally using Visual Studio and the Microsoft Bot Framework emulator.
 The sample allows the user to type the following commands:

 * logon: triggers the logon flow, which genrates a hyperlink.
 The user clicks at the hyperlink, does the normal OpenID connect flow and at the end a magic number is gnerated.
 The user copies the number back into the chat (this guarantees that the bot won't confuse different users if multiple users attempt to click at the same logon link)